rohanbodkhe11/AttendEase/PROJECT_PROMPT.md

 -   **Fonts**: `PT Sans` is used for both body and headline text.
 -   **Icons**: `lucide-react` is the designated icon library for a clean, modern aesthetic.
 -   **Layout**: The main application interface uses a two-column layout with a persistent sidebar for navigation and a main content area.
 The layout is responsive.
--   **Footer**: A footer with the text "© 2024 AttendEase.
+-   **Footer**: A footer with the text "© 2024 MIT CSN Attendance.
 All rights reserved by Rohan." is present on all authenticated pages.